A general framework for pricing and hedging under local viability: Pricing and hedging American options

-\end{proposition} \begin{remark} The supermartingale property can be obtained by nonnegative wealth processes and ELMDs.
-For some $H \in \mathcal{A}_x$ and an ELMD $Z$, the local martingale $Z_t\left( x + H \cdot S_t \right)$ is bounded from below by zero and hence a supermartingale.
-We get that and thus When $Z_T$ is a strict local martingale, the upper bound may be different from zero.
-In that case, $Z_t\left(H \cdot S_t \right)$ is not a supermartingale, as expected under arbitrage. \end{remark} \begin{remark} For non-negative wealth processes with initial capital $z > 0$, the corresponding strategies must be in $\mathcal{A}_z$.
-The closedness of the set of non-negative wealth processes with the initial capital $z$ in the semimartingale topology is proved in \cite{Kardaras} by a change of num\'eraire technique.
-The author discussed in Remark 1.12 that the supermartingale property of discounted processes is not suitable when wealth is negative and asked for different techniques to work with negative wealth processes.
-In this paper, we investigate the situation where the initial capital $z$ differs from the credit constraint $x$, i.e., the wealth processes can be negative as long as they are uniformly bounded below by $-x$.
-Therefore, the set of wealth processes in our setting is larger than that of \cite{Kardaras}, which may lead to higher expected utilities and smaller hedging prices.
-The supermartingale property is preserved by the new pricing systems, as in Proposition \ref{pro:1}. \end{remark} We state a version of the first Fundamental Theorem of Asset Pricing.
+for $\theta < \sigma < \tau < \infty$. \end{remark} \begin{remark} Consider the setting in Remark \ref{ex:density} for the case with no short sale constraint for the stock $\mathcal{S}^{1}$.
+In this situation, all the equalities in the equations for $\mathcal{S}^{1}$ are replaced by the inequality $\le$, and we get the supermartingale properties for the corresponding deflated versions of $\mathcal{S}^{1}$. \end{remark} We state a version of the first Fundamental Theorem of Asset Pricing.
 This time it is formulated in terms of pricing systems instead of martingale measures, noting that generalized strategies are used for trading. \begin{corollary} [FTAP] Let $\mathfrak{C} = \mathfrak{C}^u$ or $\mathfrak{C} = \mathfrak{C}^s$.
-The following are equivalent: \begin{itemize} \item[(i)] Assumption \ref{assumption_main} (i) holds; \item[(ii)] for any $(k,\theta) \in D \times \Gamma$ and $A \in \mathcal{F}_{T \wedge T_{k}}$ with $P(A) > 0$, there exists a $(D \times \Gamma)-$pricing system for $\bS$ such that $E[Z^{k,\theta}_T1_{A}] > 0.$ \item[(iii)] for any $k \in D$ and $A \in \mathcal{F}_{T \wedge T_{k}}$ with $P(A) > 0$, there exists a $D-$pricing system for $\bS$ such that $E[Z^{k}_T1_{A}] > 0.$ \end{itemize} \end{corollary} In discrete time settings, versions of FTAPs under cone constraints were given in \cite{pt99}, \cite{napp}.
+The following are equivalent: \begin{itemize} \item[(i)] Assumption \ref{assumption_main} (i) holds; \item[(ii)] for any $(k,\theta, \zeta) \in D \times \Gamma \times \Sigma$ such that $\infty \in \Gamma, \infty \in \Sigma$ and $A \in \mathcal{F}_{T_{k}\wedge \zeta}$ with $P(A) > 0$, there exists a $(D \times \Gamma \times \Sigma)-$pricing system satisfying $E[Z^{k,\theta,\zeta}1_{A}] > 0.$ \item[(iii)] for any $(k, \zeta) \in D \times \Sigma$ such that $\infty \in \Sigma$ and $A \in \mathcal{F}_{T_{k}\wedge \zeta}$ with $P(A) > 0$, there exists a $(D\times \Sigma)-$pricing system satisfying $E[Z^{k,\zeta}1_{A}] > 0.$ \end{itemize} \end{corollary} \begin{remark} We only use the local boundedness of $S$ in the proof of Corollary \ref{cor:density_A} when constructing admissible strategies.
+Theorem \ref{thm:local_closed_0} remains valid even the local boundedness property is dropped.
+This is similar to the results in \cite{kabanov}.
+We believe that extending other results to the case with unbounded $S$ is possible and one has to take care of big jumps of $S$ as in the proof of Main Theorem 14.1.1 of \cite{delbaen2006mathematics}.
+We leave this extension for future studies, because the key ideas in the present paper will certainly be lost under the technical complexity involving sigma-martingales for the unbounded case. \end{remark} In discrete time settings, versions of FTAPs under cone constraints were given in \cite{pt99}, \cite{napp}.
 In Application 3.2 of \cite{pt99}, the condition no time $t$ local arbitrage is equivalent to the existence of a $\mathcal{F}_t$-measurable density $Z$ such that

 where $\widetilde{\mathfrak{C}}: = \{x \in \mathbb{R}^d: x \cdot y \le 0, \forall y \in \mathfrak{C}\}$.
 The conditions \eqref{eq:mart_11}, \eqref{eq:martingale_after1} are close in spirit to \eqref{eq:pham_touzi}, however, \cite{pt99} considered the constraint $diag(S_t) H_t \in \mathfrak{C}$ instead.